Cannabis and the Endocannabinoid System

 As research continues on the ECS, it will be interesting to see how medical cannabis treatments continue to evolve and become a stronger part of traditional medicinal practices.

 With further research, it is hoped medical scientists will have a clearer understanding of how cannabis can be used as a stand-alone or complementary treatment in mainstream medicine.
-Cannabis can help with a variety of conditions in the body and is showing greater promise with each new study.
+Cannabis may help with a variety of conditions in the body and is showing greater promise with each new study.
 Time will tell how cannabis will continue to intertwine itself into our health and wellness world.

 Disclaimer – Information is provided for educational purposes.
 It does not, and is not intended to, constitute legal advice or reliable statements of the status of any laws.
 We attempt to be accurate and up to date but the legality of cannabinoids is evolving.
 The author is not a lawyer or a legal expert.
 You should check with your local authorities before buying or using any products.